 - Saving billions by scrapping the failed emissions reductions fund that sees billions of taxpayer dollars paid to polluters without achieving any additional and enduring emissions reductions.

-- Saving hundreds of millions by axing the Turnbull Government’s Baby Bonus 2.0 and its expensive plans to hold a plebiscite on marriage equality.
+- Saving hundreds of millions by axing the Liberal Government’s Baby Bonus 2.0

 - Not proceeding with the Liberals’ plan to give big business a multi-billion dollar tax cut while cutting investment in families, schools and hospitals.